• Skip to main content

 Here you will find a toolkit for sourcing into the program and a complete listing of regional produce aggregators and food hubs.
 Farms interested in growing for the Harvest of the Month program will also be encouraged to list with us as a source of potential local food for distributors and aggregators.
 This page is open and available to all distributors sourcing local foods for Illinois child feeding sites.

 Are you an Illinois producer, food hub or processor?
-Contact us to share your information!
+Contact us at to join the Network and share your information!

 Locating Farms: